Wilhelm, Duke of Urach: Public life

 Wilhelm was raised in the mentally stimulating parental home.
 From 1819 to 1823, William and his elder brother Alexander, who later became famous as a poet, stayed at the Fellenberg'sche Hofwyl Institute in Bern.
 Wilhelm returned to Stuttgart and was appointed Captain in the mounted artillery at the age of 18.
 In 1835, he was promoted to Major, and in 1837 to Colonel and commander of the artillery.
 In 1841, he was promoted to Major General and put in charge of an infantry brigade.

 He can be seen in 1847, sixth from the right in "Reporting to King William I", a painting of William I of Württemberg and his advisers, by the court painter Franz Seraph Stirnbrand.
 He is talking with Crown Prince Charles, and the King is interviewing Prince Frederick.

 In 1848 Württemberg contributed a field brigade to the combined division of the southern German states that marched into the First Schleswig War.
 The division was led by Lieutenant General Moriz von Miller; Wilhelm assumed command of the Württemberg brigade.
 After the Treaty of Malmö, the brigade was stationed at Altona and did not see any real action.
-Most of the brigade, including Wilhelm was then moved to Upper Baden, leaving on battalion in Schleswig.
+Most of the brigade, including Wilhelm was then moved to Upper Baden, leaving one battalion in Schleswig.
 The brigade did observation work in Upper Baden, especially in the Constance district, but did not engage in any fighting.

 Wilhelm was promoted to Lieutenant General in 1855.
 In 1857, he was appointed governor of Ulm.
 In 1841 he converted to Roman Catholicism to enable his first marriage to Théodolinde de Beauharnais.
 In 1867, he was promoted to General of the Infantry.
 On 28 May 1867, he was raised to Duke of Urach (Herzog von Urach), while retaining the dignity of Count of Württemberg.

 Duke William's favorite weapon was the artillery.
 He was regarded as an outstanding mathematician and an officer of his weapon and made some inventions, especially with regards to the mounting of the guns.
 He tried to dampen the recoil of the gun by suspending the gun carriage in a movable frame.
 His very active and universally educated mind did not find enough activity in the military during the long period of peace.